LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 During [Onboarding](onboarding.md#therapy-settings-onboarding), all your therapy settings were entered.

-After onboarding, therapy Settings screen is reached by going through the Loop Settings screen after a [pump](settings.md#add-pump-for-therapy-settings) has been added.
+After onboarding, the Therapy Settings screen is reached by going through the Loop Settings screen **after** a [pump](settings.md#add-pump-for-therapy-settings) has been added.

+When building Loop 3 over Loop 2.2.x, the existing values from Loop 2.2.x are kept where possible and presented to the user as the "default" value when moving through each screen.

 This page provides more details about each Therapy Settings.